SVijayB/PyJects/YouTube-Extractor/README.md

 ## Usage

+Typing-Speed-Test uses custom fonts.
+Most windows computers have them preinstalled.
+However, if you don't have them already, just open the `Fonts` folder present in assets and launch all the files present and hit on install.

 Before running the YouTube-Extractor, make sure you have pytube3 installed.
 To do this, type the following code in your terminal.
 <pre>
 pip install pytube3